HumanLearning2021/HumanLearningApp/summaries/sprint2.md

 ## Konrad, Jonas Franz
 This week I implemented the AddPictureActivity completely.
 I had to resolve how this activity would communicate with the rest of the app and how it will return the result (the picture which was taken and the assigned category).
 This was done using an ActivityResultContract.
 I could not find out how to deny permissions during testing which means that I can't test the activity properly.
+These problems during testing led my pull request to only exit the draft phase on thursday evening, which is suboptimal.

 ## Lachat, Niels Marco